GSA/fpki-guides/_includes/microsoft_trust_store_installation.md

 1. [OPTIONAL] Verify the certificate details against [expected values](#verify-your-copy-of-common) shown above (e.g., Serial Number).

-*Sample steps run on Microsoft Server 2012 presented below:*
+*Sample steps run on Microsoft Server 2012 are shown below:*
 ![Sample Steps]({{site.baseurl}}/img/certutil.gif){:style="width:85%;"}

 #### Use Microsoft Group Policy Object

 {% include alert-info.html content="You must have Enterprise Administrator privileges for the Domain to use these procedures.
-These commands must be run from an agency Domain Controller." %}
+The commands must be run from an agency Domain Controller." %}

 1. Navigate to **Server Manager**.
 1. Select **Tools**.